 The Investment Committee (the "Committee") was established as a subcommittee of the Board of Pension Trustees (the "Board").
 Its members may include non-Trustees as well as Trustees.
 Its purpose is to oversee the investment management of all benefit plan assets under a process approved by the Board.
 The Delaware Public Employees' Retirement System ("DPERS") assets are maintained in a commingled master trust (the "Fund") for investment purposes.
+The Committee separately oversees the investment of the OPEB and the Delaware Volunteer Firemen Pension Plan.

 Fiduciary standards apply to all persons with DPERS authority.
-The investment activity of the Board and the Committee is governed by the "prudent person" standard.
-The "prudent person" standard requires fiduciaries to discharge their duties solely in the interests of participants and their beneficiaries with such care, skill, prudence and diligence as a person acting in like circumstances would exercise in the conduct of an enterprise with similar character and with similar aims.
-The Board, as fiduciaries, may retain experts whose activity is governed by the "prudent expert" standard.
-The "prudent expert" standard requires fiduciaries to discharge their duties with such skill, care, prudence and diligence under circumstances then prevailing, solely in the interests of participants and their beneficiaries, that a prudent person familiar with or having expertise in such matters would use in the conduct of an enterprise with similar characteristics and aims.
+The investment activity of the Board and the Committee is governed by the "Prudent Person" standard.
+The "Prudent Person" standard requires fiduciaries to discharge their duties solely in the interests of participants and their beneficiaries with such care, skill, prudence and diligence as a person acting in like circumstances would exercise in the conduct of an enterprise with similar character and with similar aims.
+The Board, as fiduciaries, may retain experts whose activity is governed by the "Prudent Expert" standard.
+The "Prudent Expert" standard requires fiduciaries to discharge their duties with such skill, care, prudence and diligence under circumstances then prevailing, solely in the interests of participants and their beneficiaries, that a Prudent Person familiar with or having expertise in such matters would use in the conduct of an enterprise with similar character is and aims.